kangminsukdotcom/blog/content/blog/sorry.md

 “You know, I didn’t talk to him for fourteen years.
 He said I wasn’t his daughter anymore when I decided to live with you.
 Why the fuck do I have to take care of his dead body?
 I don’t owe him anything.
 That man was a monster.”

-I scratched my head and sighed like the eighteen-year-old me who failed to get into to a prestigious university in Seoul.
+I scratched my head and sighed like the eighteen-year-old me who failed to get into a prestigious university in Seoul.
 I couldn’t turn my brain off, as if his fractured body inside the coffin was calling me.
 I couldn’t erase the memories of him either.
 It was like his DNA in my body was screaming for help.

 Three days later, I called the police.
 Dosuk told me I could “pick up” his body at the police funeral.
 First, I was asked to check his frozen face in a metallic coffin.
 “Yes, that’s him.”
 His bones were shattered, but I could spot a birthmark on his right cheek.